AudioKit/AudioKit/docs/MigrationGuide.md

 ```
 3. AudioKit 5 drops the AK prefix from many class names.

-If you get errors like `AKOscillator not found in current context` try `Oscillator` instead.
+If you get errors like `Cannot find AKOscillator in scope` try `Oscillator` instead.
 If you already have defined an `Oscillator` class in your project, you can access AudioKit's oscillator with `AudioKit.Oscillator`.

+4. AudioKit 5 effects no longer take optional nodes on initialization.

+In AudfioKit 4 you could write `AKReverb()` but now you will have to write `Reverb(nodeYouWantToReverberate)`.
+One of the main reasons for this is that our audio engine is keeping track of the connections and now tightly enforces that you're not making any mistakes with dangling nodes not properly connected.

+A side effect of this change is that the syntactical sugar of setting up your chain after initialization with the syntax `oscillator >>> reverb` is gone.
+To dynamically change your signal chain, use a `Mixer` and its `addInput` method to add something to the chain at the appropriate location.
+This is the safest way to signal chain modification and works quite well.

-4. Ramp duration is no longer a property of AudioKit or even on AudioKit nodes.
+5. Ramp duration is no longer a property of AudioKit or even on AudioKit nodes.
 Instead, ramping parameters is much more flexible.
 What used to be:
 ```
 oscillator.rampDuration = 0.2
 oscillator.amplitude = 0.9 // ramp to 0.9 over 0.2 seconds